Skip to content

 Accessing your cluster

-Alternatively you can access your cluster from your local console by doing pcluster ssh -i /path/to/key/file -n name_of_cluster
+pcluster ssh -i /path/to/key/file -n name_of_cluster

-Runing Examples
+Running Examples